alan-turing-institute/grace/README.md

 <img width="40%" align="right" alt="logo" src="./assets/logo.png"/>

 This `grace` repository contains a Python library 🐍 for identification of patterns in imaging data.
-The package combines computer vision, deep neural networks and object detection approaches 🖥️ for analysing graph-like structures to find connected objects & regions of interest from their latent representations 🔮 .
+The package provides a method 🖥️ to find connected objects & regions of interest in images by constructing a graph-like representations 🌐 .

 Read more about:
 + the [science](#science) behind this project 👩‍🔬👨‍🔬,